Skip to content

 progressReporter: ((Int) -> Unit)? = null

 All the arguments can be null, meaning that the client code does not have to care about upload progress, nor the result.
-To observe the result, both owner and listener must be provided, where owner could be an activity or a fragment that has a lifecycle (so that the activity or fragment is destroyed by the system).
-The registered listener will also be removed automatically to avoid wasting system resources.
+To observe the result, both owner and listener must be provided.
+The owner could be an activity or a fragment that has a lifecycle.
+The activity or fragment is destroyed by the Android system, and the listener will also be removed automatically to avoid wasting system resources.

 Sample client code: